 We do three main things in our septic division.
 We install new septics, we maintain septics and we educate our customers about septic systems.

-As you know each time you turn on a faucet, take a shower, flush a toilet, or do a load of laundry, the water and waste travels out of the house and into the Septic Tank.
+As you know, each time you turn on a faucet, take a shower, flush a toilet, or do a load of laundry, the water and waste travels out of the house and into the Septic Tank.
 Some of the waste sinks to the bottom and some of it floats.
-As more water goes into the Septic Tank, an equal amount(of fluids) gets pushed out to the Leachfield/Drainfield.
-The Plumbing vent alous the gases that are produced in the septic to escape, so that the smell does eneter the house.
+As more water goes into the Septic Tank, an equal amount of fluids gets pushed out to the Leachfield/Drainfield.
+The plumbing vent allows the gases that are produced in the septic to escape, so that the smell does enter the house.

 Since the early 1970s perforated pipe and rock became the materials most used for Drainfields.
 The wastewater passes through the tank into a distribution pipe called the header.
 Then travels through the perforated pipes that are called laterals.
 There is another pipe connecting the ends of the perforated pipe together called the footer.
 This completes the Drainfield in a closed loop system.